Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 The job of this private function is to return 1 if `hash_alg` can be performed through PSA now, and 0 otherwise.
 It is only defined on algorithms that are enabled via PSA.

 As a starting point, return 1 if PSA crypto has been initialized.
 This will be refined later (to return 1 if the [accelerator subsystem](https://github.com/Mbed-TLS/mbedtls/issues/6007) has been initialized).

+Usage note: for algorithms that are not enabled via PSA, calling `psa_can_do_hash` is generally safe: whether it returns 0 or 1, you can call a PSA hash function on the algorithm and it will return `PSA_ERROR_NOT_SUPPORTED`.

 #### Support for PSA dispatch in hash operations